Rinsho/RegexContainerUtility/README.md

 This attribute has one required parameter which specifies the delimiter used to split the group match.
 An optional parameter `TrimWhitespace` allows you to turn on or off trimming of leading and trailing whitespace (default: `true`).
 This trimming occurs after the split on the delimiter and before the value is further processed (added to the collection, passed to a subcontainer, etc).
 ### RegexContainer\<T\>
 If a match is not made to the container's regular expression, a `ContainerResult<T>` with the `Success` property set to `false` will be returned.
 Optional groups will not cause a failed match and the related field or property will not be set (even to a default).
 When using the `ParseAll` method, the `ContainerResultCollection<T>` will contain only successful `ContainerResult<T>` matches.
 A `ContainerResult<T>` will also be unsuccessful if a field or property set type mismatch occurs such as attempting to set `abc123` to an `int`.
 If a field or property is itself a container, a failed match in the sub-container will cause the root container to be unsuccessful as well so carefully choose which groups are not optional (optional ex. `(?<group>.+)?`, non-optional ex. `(?<group>.+)`).

+`RegexContainer<T>` caches the reflected type structure statically.
+Per `T`, future calls to the instance constructor or methods do not incur the reflection overhead.
+## Debugging
+Debugging should be fairly straightforward.
+The only general error you should see is a `TypeInitialization` exception.
+This indicates the container is not configured correctly.
+Either a list type is used that does not implement `ICollection<T>` or its derivatives, or a non-list type that does not have a `public` parameterless constructor is used.

+Casting errors such as a type that cannot be converted from `System.String` will be caught and the container's `Success` property will be set to `false`.
+The specific errors caught are `FormatException` and `InvalidCastException` from the `Convert.ChangeType` call.
+An internal exception is also caught which indicates an invalid match to a sub-container as explained in the `RegexContainer<T>` section.